Florence Schechter

-Florence Schechter is the founder and director of the Vagina Museum.
-She is also a science communicator, comedian and public speaker.
-Her debut book, "V: An Empowering Celebration of the Vulva and Vagina", is being published by Penguin Random House in March 2023.
+Florence Schechter is a British activist who is the founder of the Vagina Museum and was director from 2017 to 2024.
+She is also a consultant, science communicator, and public speaker.
+She is currently the Director: Creative Programmes and Collections at Museum of the Home.
+Her debut book, V: An Empowering Celebration of the Vulva and Vagina, was published by Penguin Random House in March 2023.

 Early life and education

-Schechter graduated from the University of Birmingham in 2014 with a BSc in Biochemistry.
+Schechter's father is Klezmer musician Grigori Schechter.
+She graduated from the University of Birmingham in 2014 with a BSc in Biochemistry.

+Prior to the Vagina Museum, she interned at the BBC show QI.

 Vagina Museum

 In 2017, Schechter founded the Vagina Museum after discovering that there was a penis museum in Iceland, but no vagina equivalent anywhere in the world.
-She is the Vagina Museum's current Director.
+She was the Vagina Museum's Director from 2017 to 2024.
 The first ever fundraising event was held at Unit 5 Gallery, London in May 2017.
 The first pop up exhibition was held in August 2017 at the Edinburgh Fringe Festival.
-The following year, it toured an exhibition around the UK called "Is Your Vagina Normal?".
-The Vagina Museum opened its first semi-permanent location in Camden Market with the inaugural exhibition "Muff Busters: Vagina Myths And How To Fight Them" opening on 16th November 2019.
+The following year, it toured an exhibition around the UK called Is Your Vagina Normal?.

+The Vagina Museum opened its first semi-permanent location in Camden Market with the inaugural exhibition Muff Busters: Vagina Myths and How to Fight Them, opening on 16 November 2019.
 To open the museum, a fundraising campaign was held which raised almost £50,000.
 In 2021, the Vagina Museum closed its doors in Camden Market after the landlords refused to renew the lease in their unit.
 The Vagina Museum reopened in its second location in March 2022 in ENTER, a venue located in Bethnal Green.
+The museum then opened in its long-term location in two railway arches in Bethnal Green after a crowdfunding campaign that raised over £85,000.

 The museum is dedicated to being trans-inclusive.

-Schechter has spoken at events and lectured around the UK about her work with the Vagina Museum, including the Royal Institution, British Science Festival, Conway Hall, and National Student Pride.
+Schechter has lectured around the world about her work with the Vagina Museum, including the Royal Institution, British Science Festival, Conway Hall, Freud Museum, and National Student Pride.

 Writing

 On 11 October 2022, it was announced that Penguin would be publishing Schechter's debut book V: An Empowering Celebration of the Vulva and Vagina.
-The book will be published in March 2023.
+The book was published in March 2023 and is illustrated by Nadia Akingbule.
 The book is suitable for ages 14+.

-Comedy
+As part of the marketing campaign, she went on tour to Cheltenham Science Festival, Surgeons' Hall Museum, Burgh House, and Conway Hall.

+Schechter is currently signed with United Agents.

+She has also written articles for a number of publications including DIVA magazine, Metro, and The Huffington Post.

+In 2024, she published a guide for the museums sector called "So You Want to Build a Museum".